electron/electron/docs/styleguide.md

 * Each page must have a single `#`-level title at the top.
 * Chapters in the same page must have `##`-level titles.
-* Sub-chapters need to increase the number of `#` in the title according to its nesting depth.
+* Sub-chapters need to increase the number of `#` in the title according to their nesting depth.
 * All words in the page's title must be capitalized.
 * Only the first word of a chapter title must be capitalized.